mariyadavydova/agent-reader/NOTES.md

 The goal of this project is two-fold:

-* Support summarization of a large number of various media sources, including web pages, Twitter threads, etc.
+* Support reading, summarization, and analysis of a large number of various media sources, including web pages, Twitter threads, etc.
 * Give a try to various LLMs, available via API (i.e. affordable for hobbyists like me).

 ## Media sources